ChidinmaIgberaese/se-assignment-6-introduction-to-python-ChidinmaIgberaese/README.md

 mypackage/**init**.py can be empty or contain package initialization code. mypackage/module1.py and mypackage/module2.py are modules within the package.

-# Importing and Using a Module
+Importing and Using a Module:
 Module can be imported using the import statement.
 You can import the whole module or specific functions or variables from the module.
 The math module is a built-in Python module that provides mathematical functions.
 Import math

-# Example Using the math Module

-# use imported function
+Example Using the math Module: use imported function

 from math import sqrt
 result = sqrt(16)
 print(result)

-# Explanation
+Explanation:

-Importing the Module:
-import math imports the entire math module.
+Importing the Module: The import math imports the entire math module.

 Using Functions and Constants: math.sqrt(number) calculates the square root of number.

-# Result:
+Result:
 The square root of 16 is 4.0

 # Question 10

 File I/O:
-    - How do you read from and write to files in Python?
+How do you read from and write to files in Python?
 Write a script that reads the content of a file and prints it to the console, and another script that writes a list of strings to a file.

-# Answer:

 In Python, you can read from and write to files using built-in functions.
 Here's how you can perform basic file I/O operations:

-# Reading from a File
+Reading from a File:

 To read the content of a file, you can use the open() function with the 'r' mode (read mode).
 The read(), readline(), or readlines() methods can then be used to read the file's content.

-# Example Script to Read from a File
+Example Script to Read from a File:

 def read_file(file_path):
 try: